-These vegan carrot muffins are bursting with spices, and studded with sweet raisins and crunchy walnuts!
+My vegan carrot muffins are bursting with spices, and studded with raisins and crunchy walnuts, and covered in a sweet oat crumble topping!
 They're super easy to whip up and perfect for a sweet snack or an indulgent breakfast.

-Carrots, are, after all, a delicious veggie that we love to associate with spring.
-But they're readily available year round, so you can make these vegan carrot muffins any day of the year that you'd like!
-If you're a fan of my vegan carrot cake I think you'll love these.
-They have the same flavors and spices, but are on the lighter side and socially acceptable to eat for breakfast.
+You've got to love muffins.
+They're like cake you can eat for breakfast!
+If you're a fan of my vegan carrot cake, you're going to love these vegan carrot muffins.
+They have basically the same flavors and spices, but are on the lighter side and socially acceptable to eat for breakfast.

 In addition to being delicious and comforting, these muffins are super easy to make!